Oregon Fines Man For Writing a Complaint Email Stating 'I Am An Engineer'

 (a) Performing any professional service or creative work requiring engineering education, training and experience.

-(b) Applying special knowledge of the mathematical, physical and enginee
+(b) Applying special knowledge of the mathematical, physical and engineering sciences to such *professional services* or creative work as consultation, investigation, testimony, evaluation, planning, design and services during construction

-No really.
-I have the degrees and pay stubs to prove it.
-And there is at least one thing, OK, only one thing, currently in space that I worked on.
+I'm an engineer.
+I'm also a train conductor.
+And a unicorn.
+Fuck you, Oregon.

+Knowing how citizens of the left coast tend to think, they'll decide that the solution to this abuse of an overbroad regulation by power-hungry bureaucrats is to create more regulations, to be wielded by more power-hungry bureacrats.

-Correcting myself (Score:2)
+Correcting myself (Score:5, Funny)

 I just read ORS 672.007.
 Under Oregon law saying "I'm an engineer" counts as "practicing engineering".
 There is still a first amendment issue.